Flamethr0wer/ArduinoDS4/README.md

 ## Step-by-step

-This section is for people newer to the Arduino ecosystem based on a contributer's learnings.
+This section is a step-by-step guide for people newer to the Arduino ecosystem.
+It will guide you through getting the required software to flash your arduino and control your PS4.

 ### Plan